 And so it has begun.
 The Clean Eating movement has become so strong, the pendulum has swung and there’s now a huge backlash building against it.

-As you can imagine, it’s very likely that the ‘clean eating backlash’ has been ‘encouraged’, shall we say – by some very storng financial interests.
+As you can imagine, it’s very likely that the ‘clean eating backlash’ has been ‘encouraged’ by some very strong financial interests.

-Here are the key arguments mainstream media is trying to push to discredit clean eating – and our strong refutations to their ridiculous claims.
+Here are the key arguments mainstream media is trying to push to discredit clean eating.
+And our strong refutations to their dubious claims.

 1. Eliminating whole food groups is bad for your health

 First of all, let’s make it clear that ‘food groups’ themselves are defined by the US Department of Agriculture.
 A highly corrupt agency who has been proven to give in time and time again to pressure from lobby groups, like dairy and cattle farmers.

 The American Cancer Society has criticised USDA’s guidelines for being too heavy in animal products.
 Other experts have struck down the ‘food groups’ set out by the American governing body as being unhealthy.

 “There’s a great deal of money at stake in what these guidelines say,” said Dr. Marion Nestle, author of Food Politics and former chair of the Department of Nutrition, Food Studies, and Public Health at New York University, in Time Magazine.
 She blatantly stated in the same interview: “I was told we could never say ‘eat less meat’ because USDA would not allow it.”